tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/账单查询_intl_en.md

 - Date: A calendar day
 - Appid: User account ID
 - Task ID: ID of the executed task
-- Transcoding type: General transcoding, TESHD transcoding, audio transcoding, and video editing.
+- Transcoding type: General transcoding, TSC transcoding, audio transcoding, and video editing.
 - Codec: H.264, H.265
 - Definition: The definition as specified in the transcoding template
 - Transcoding duration: Transcoding duration of the day